Rodrigmi/CS362-001-SP17/projects/rodrigmi/README.md

-My name is Michael Rodriguez
+My name is Michael Rodriguez.
 My onid is rodrigmi